 This makes massage cushions a great option for those who like the massage chair style, but are looking for an option with slightly more portability and versatility.
 A cushion could also be a good choice if you already have comfortable chairs in your home that you know would work perfectly for a massage, or if you don’t have enough space to add another piece of furniture.

-In any case, cushions are a versatile option that will fit a large percentage of users’ needs.
+In any case, massage cushions are a versatile option that will fit a large percentage of users’ needs.

 Unlike many of the other self-massage devices listed here, heating pads are a pretty use specific category.
-Just like in a common massage, the heat therapy from a heating pad can help easy daily aches and pains.
+Just like in a common massage, the heat therapy from a heating pad can help ease daily aches and pains.
 Heat pads can also be particularly useful if you have pain or soreness in a particular joint or muscle that regular massages just never seem to reach.